Safety Tips for Uber/Lyft Drivers

 When you’re in an accident, you can get help by tapping on the emergency button on the Uber app.
 As for the Lyft drivers, its partnership with ADT allows drivers to request emergency aid through the app.
 Once you tap on the ‘Get Emergency’ button ADT will soon follow up with your SOS.
 If you do not answer it forwards a call to 911 to provide your location details.

 If the app is unresponsive, call the police directly.
 Upon arrival, they will document the accident and record important details about the crash.
 Rideshare accidents can be complicated.
-Reach out to a personal injury attorney in Newport Beach if you have questions or would like to review the circumstances of your case.

 Drive On Your Profile Only